 On Manage apps page, select Org-wide app settings.
 You can then configure the settings you want in the pane.

 Under Tailored apps, turn off or turn on Show tailored apps.
 When this setting is on, users with an F license get the tailored frontline app experience.
 This experience pins the most relevant apps in Teams for frontline workers.
 To learn more, see Tailor Teams apps for your frontline workers.

 This feature is available for F licenses.
 Other license types will be supported in the future.

 Under Third-party apps, turn off or turn on these settings to control access to third-party apps in your organization:

 Allow third-party apps: This setting controls whether users can use third-party apps.
 If you turn off this setting, your users won't be able to install or use any third-party apps and the app status of these apps is displayed as Blocked org-wide in the table.

 Allow any new third-party apps published to the store by default: This setting controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.

-Under Custom apps, turn off or turn on Interaction with custom apps option.
-This setting controls whether users can use custom apps or not.
+Under Custom apps, turn off or turn on Upload custom apps for personal use option.
+This setting controls whether users can upload custom apps or not.
 To learn more about custom apps, see how to manage custom apps.